thomd/stylegan2-toonification/README.md

 In order to determine the best hyper-parameter and sufficient training time, use the models to generate new single images using a *latent vector* of a random normal distribution.

-The hpyer parameter are part of the `results` folder name which allows to select the created models:
+The hpyer parameter are part of the `results` folder name which allows to select the parametrized model snapshots.

+The `truncation` parameter truncates the probability distribution of the latent space vector.
+It kind of affects diversity, the smaller the number the more realistic your images are.
+Values are typically etween `0.5` and `1.0`.

     seeds = '42-47'
     truncation = 0.5